Lunar prediction programme (SUPARCO)

-The lunar prediction program (or SUPARCO New Moon prediction programme) is an active scientific mission of the SUPARCO, Pakistan's national space agency, aimed to conduct studies and predict the appearances and phases of the Moon.
+The lunar prediction programme (or SUPARCO New Moon prediction programme) is an active scientific mission of the SUPARCO, Pakistan's national space agency, aimed to conduct studies and predict the appearances and phases of the Moon.
 On a regular basis, SUPARCO provides illustrative predictions for the visibility and the parameters for the sighting of the full new Moon in the various cities of Pakistan.

 The program's data and media representation is also cohesively shared with the chairman of the Ruet-e-Hilal Committee of the Ministry of Religious Affairs (MoRA).
 SUPARCO processes the lunar data for the various cities of Pakistan and is responsible for the studies for the visibility of New Moon.
 The schedule data and timing is provided by the SUPARCO to all cities of Pakistan, as common public domain, and distribute its publications through the media to inform the nation about the phases of the moon.
 The final jurisdiction on moon appearances for important holidays and festivals (such as Chand Raat), is announced by the chairman of the Ruet-e-Hilal Committee of the MoRA after generalizing and analyzing the scientific data of SUPARCO that it had received from its astronomical laboratories.